 Trends in NPB Manager Tenure

 The average tenure of NPB managers has changed over time.
 From the 1950s through the 1970s, long-term tenures were common.
-It was not unusual for managers to lead teams for over a decade, as exemplified by Tetsuharu Kawakami (Giants, 14 years from 1961-1974) and Kazuto Tsuruoka (Nankai, 23 years total).
+It was not unusual for managers to lead teams for over a decade, as exemplified by Tetsuharu Kawakami (Yomiuri, 14 years from 1961-1974) and Kazuto Tsuruoka (Nankai, 23 years total).
 However, from the 1980s onward, manager tenures have trended shorter, with the average tenure since the 2000s declining to approximately three years.
 Behind this shortening are the results-oriented approach to team management, demands for immediate results from fans and media, and the strengthening of front office decision-making authority.
 The pressure to produce results quickly or face dismissal also affects managerial decisions, creating a tendency to prioritize short-term victories over long-term player development.

 Successes and Failures of Long-Term Tenures